"Undertake this journey for the remission of your sins,

 The Levant, the eastern shores of the Mediterranean Sea, served as the cradle of Christianity.
 The book of The Acts of the Apostles in the New Testament of the Bible describes the emergence of Christianity, a time when the early Christian Church spread like wildfire.
 Titus, the son of the Roman Emperor Vespasian, destroyed the Jerusalem Temple and the city in 70 AD in response to the First Jewish revolt.
 All that remains of the Jerusalem Temple is the Western wall of the Temple courtyard, known as the Wailing Wall, which is a place of mourning and prayer for the Hebrew people to this day.
 The Roman Emperor Hadrian, after the Jewish Bar Kokhba revolt of 132-135 AD, dispersed the Jewish people and renamed Judea, the birthplace of Christ, Palestine.

 Muhammad (570-632 AD), the founder of Islam, was born in Mecca to the Quraysh tribe.
 He took flight to Medina in 622 AD, known as the Hejira, and built a mosque there to worship God.
 He then took to the sword and conquered Mecca in 630 AD and cleansed the Kaaba with the Black Stone of all idols and rededicated it to the one true God.
 Mecca is the home of Islam to this very day, and all Muslims are to pray in the direction of Mecca.
 The founding of Islam by Muhammad changed the complexion of the Middle East.
 The four Rightly Guided Caliphs were the immediate successors to Muhammad and rapidly expanded Islamic territory.
 The concept of holy war, or jihad, to further religious aims was embraced by the followers of Islam.
-The Muslims under the Caliph Umar captured Jerusalem in 638 AD, and the Patriarchates of Jerusalem, Antioch, and Alexandria were placed under the control of the Caliphates.
-Islam was supposed to be a tolerant religion in victory to Religions of the Book in keeping with the teachings of Muhammad.
+The Muslims under the Caliph Umar captured Jerusalem in 638 AD, and the Patriarchates of Jerusalem, Antioch, and Alexandria were placed under the control of the Caliphate.
+Islam was considered a tolerant religion in victory to Religions of the Book in keeping with the teachings of Muhammad.
 The Church of the Holy Sepulchre in Jerusalem remained Christian, and Christians were allowed to practice their religion with the payment of a special tax called the jizya.
 7

 Islam under the Umayyad Dynasty expanded through Morocco into the Iberian Peninsula.
 The year 711 saw the Berber general Ibn Tariq and the Muslims conquer the Christian Visigoths and capture nearly all of Spain except the northern rim, where they were held off by Pelayo at Covadonga in Asturias in 722.
 It was only their defeat by Charles Martel at the Battle of Tours near Poitiers in 732 that stopped the Western European advance of Muslim forces.
 Spain was named Al-Andalus by Muslim leaders, where Muslims, Jews, and Christians for a while lived side by side in a spirit of religious toleration.
 The Reconquista of Spain, or the unification of Spain under Christian rule, was not completed until the reign of Ferdinand and Isabella, when Granada was captured from the Moors on January 2, 1492.
 8